Tilt (The Lightning Seeds album): Music

 Departing from the group's indie rock sound, Tilt explores electronica and dance music, and features hard dance beats.
 Music writer Colin Larkin and Jason Ankeny of AllMusic saw Tilt as Broudie's attempt to modernize the band's sound.
 According to Jason Damas, also of AllMusic, although "Ian Broudie is probably one of the least likely people to embrace electronica," Tilt brings some of the band's "dancier undertones" to the forefront.
-He also noted that the band were "no strangers to stiff, computerized beats" because Broudie had used a drum machine to round out the Lightning Seeds' sound when it was still a solo project prior to 1996, and said that, as such, Tilt "is neither electronica or rock, but merely danceable pop" and said it was "harldy a real reach for them," referring to it as "a less-dated version" of the band's debut album Cloudcuckooland (1990).
+He also noted that the band were "no strangers to stiff, computerized beats" because Broudie had used a drum machine to round out the Lightning Seeds' sound when it was still a solo project prior to 1996, and said that, as such, Tilt "is neither electronica or rock, but merely danceable pop" and said it was "hardly a real reach for them," referring to it as "a less-dated version" of the band's debut album Cloudcuckooland (1990).
 Tilt was also said to occasionally show the band sounding like "a warmer version of the Pet Shop Boys."
 Music journalist Colin Larkin said the closest point of reference on Tilt is "arguably" New Order.
 Pop Rescue said that the dance sounds that "emerged in full" on Tilt had first emerged to a lesser extent on the band's third album Jollification (1994).

 "For his part, Broudie has served a rich, substantial meal instead of his usual bittersweet 'n' lo tablets."